dalezak/rails-blueprint/README.md

 After creating your Rails project, you'll need to run `rails db:create` to create the local database.

 ## User Authentication
+Setup authentication so that users can login to your application.

 <details>
   <summary>Setup Devise</summary>